-- 5.1 Statutory Neighbour notification was carried out by the Council on 13 July 2020.
-The proposal was also publicised as an application requiring advertisement for the non-notification of neighbours and constituting an environmental impact assessment (EIA) development in the Lanark Gazette on 22 July 2020.
-The application was also advertised in the Edinburgh Gazette for EIA purposes on 24 July 2020. - 5.2 No representations have been made in relation to this application.
+- 5.1 The proposal was also publicised as an application requiring advertisement for the non-notification of neighbours and constituting an Environmental Impact Assessment (EIA) development in the Lanark Gazette on 22 July 2020.
+The application was also advertised in the Edinburgh Gazette for EIA purposes on 24 July 2020. - 5.2 Following this publicity, 1 letter of objection has been received with the following concerns:- a) Proximity of turbines in relation to residential property, especially in relation to noise.